 - Excel doesn’t save your last header and footer settings.
 In many cases, you already have your own template like date in one corner, file name in another and so on.
 Every time you have to repeat the steps if you format a new worksheet.

-Method 2: Use Professor Excel Tools for changing the headers and footers
+Method 2: Use Professor Excel Tools for perfect print pages

 To conclude: With only two clicks you can set headers and footers for the complete workbook in your own style.